The first quarter of the year is always a much busier time for our family.

 For me, that was in thinking “I just don’t have time for this” and “I’m too tired right now” and “It doesn’t matter if I do this or don’t do that”.
 All of those thoughts bred inaction, and they’re not really true.
 I did have time, I wasn’t too tired and it does matter that I do this!

-Another part of the equation that I picked up from the series is that overthinking leads to inaction but then that inaction leads to more overthinking.
+Another part of the equation that I picked up from the series is that overthinking leads to inaction and then that inaction leads to more overthinking.
 So it’s a very unhelpful cycle which ultimately leads to nothing being done.
 The way to break out of that is to change the thought pattern, replacing it with a positive one.

 For example, the speaker is a writer and at one point he realized that he had gone several weeks without producing any content.
 So he gave himself a new positive soundtrack which is “writers write” and he would just write on a regular basis.
 Some of his writings were not serious, not something he intended to publish in any way, he just wrote.
 It’s like an exercise, the more he did it, the more consistent, better and productive he was at writing.